ciscoheat/sveltekit-superforms/README.md

 By simply setting the `dataType` to `json`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the form, and you don't have to worry about failed coercion, converting arrays to strings, etc!

-If this bliss is too much to handle, setting `dataType` to `formdata`, posts the data as a `FormData` instance, so you don't have to set names for the form fields anymore (this also applies when set to `json`).
+If this bliss is too much to handle, setting `dataType` to `formdata`, posts the data as a `FormData` instance based on the data structure instead of the content of the `<form>` element, so you don't have to set names for the form fields anymore (this also applies when set to `json`).
 This can make the html for a form quite slim:

 ```svelte
 <form method="POST" use:enhance>